 All blood meters present small degrees of variance in the testing process; however Ketodoc is proven to minimize this.
 To elaborate, if your own repeated tests vary from, for example, an initial reading of 1.0 to the next at 1.2, it appears there's a variance of 20%; but in reality it may actually be far less.
 A reading of 1.0 can actually fall between 0.9 to 1.1.

-Please refer to the leaflet accompanying your test-strips.
-Tolerance tests were based on 110 subjects using 3 sets of test-strips, equaling laboratory-controlled standards.
+Please refer to the Accuracy and Precision sections within the leaflet accompanying your test strips.
+Tolerance tests were based on 120 subjects using 3 sets of test strips, equaling laboratory-controlled standards.
 Reliable findings are, therefore, accumulative.

 - Wash your hands thoroughly before beginning the test.